mmdagent-ex/gene/README.md

 CG-CA Gene (c) 2023 by Nagoya Institute of Technology, Moonshot R&D Goal 1 Avatar Symbiotic Society
 ```

-**Note**: the copyright holder still has trademark and design rights of this model.
+**Note: the copyright holder still has trademark and design rights of this model**.
 You are permitted to use its trademark and design for:

 - Academic purpose (publications and releases), and
 - Personal non-commercial usage (posts to SNS or at an event).

-For commercial use, please contact us (ri@nitech.ac.jp).
+For other commercial use, please contact us.

 ## Usage Guideline